shipdocs/WooCommerce-duplicate-order-notification-plugin/readme.txt

 == Description ==

-The WooCommerce Duplicate Order Notification plugin helps prevent accidental duplicate purchases by alerting customers during checkout if they're trying to order products that are either:
+The Duplicate Order Prevention for WooCommerce plugin helps prevent accidental duplicate purchases by alerting customers during checkout if they're trying to order products that are either:

 1. Currently in pending/processing orders
 2. Already purchased within the last 3 months